-Acem is a non-profit organization working to help people develop existentially through mindful, reflective processes.
+Acem is a non-profit organization working to help people develop existentially through mindful, reflective processes, in particular Acem Meditation.
 Acem was founded in Norway in 1966 by Are Holen MD PhD.

 The primary goal of Acem activities is not intellectual comprehension but rather the embodiment of an understanding reflected in the ways people relate and act in private and work-related life.